rootslab/train/Readme.md

 Train#size() : Number

 /*
+ * Empty the queue for default.
+ * If bool is set to false, no action will be done.
- * Empty the queue.
-It returns the number of elements evicted.
+ * It returns the number of elements evicted.
  */
-Train#flush() : Number
+Train#flush( [ Boolean bool ]) : Number

 /*
  * Apply a fn to every element of the queue, like Array#forEach;